Thailand in World War II: Military alliance with Japan (1941–1945)

-The war in Malaya
+The War in Malaya

 The Japanese military used Thailand, as well as north-eastern coast of Malaya as a stepping stone to invade the Malaya Peninsula.
-The Royal Thai Police resisted British Commonwealth forces invading Southern Thailand in December 1941 at The Battle for The Ledge, following the Japanese invasion of Malaya.
+The Royal Thai Police resisted British Commonwealth forces invading Southern Thailand in December 1941 at The Battle of Betong, following the Japanese invasion of Malaya.
 Thailand was rewarded for Phibun's close co-operation with Japan during the early years of war with the return of further territory that had once been under Bangkok's control, namely the four northernmost Malay states after the Malayan Campaign.